-The Committee on Discipline shall be the board of appeal for all decisions regarding academic misconduct which are reached at an administrative level by the dean of the College (or designee) and for all decisions regarding violations of the Rules of Conduct which are reached at an administrative level by the Dean of Students (or designee).
+The Committee on Discipline shall be the board of appeal for all decisions regarding academic misconduct which are reached at an administrative level by an academic dean (or designee) and for all decisions regarding violations of the Rules of Conduct which are reached at an administrative level by the Dean of Students (or designee).
 Each special hearing panel shall have the authority to investigate the facts of the particular case which has been appealed and may:

 1.Affirm the original decision and sanction;

 2.Affirm the original decision and reduce or increase the original sanction;